14 Indoor Dog Parks to Help Your Pup Get through the Long Winter · Kinship

 With three (three!) indoor pools, an indoor dog park, daycare, and boarding, Wag’n Paddle has pretty much everything a pup or pup parent could need.
 The dog park is a massive 9,000 square feet.
 The floor is made of Polylast, which cushions puppy joints and inhibits bacterial growth.
 There are plenty of benches for visiting pet parents, plus tons of play equipment for pups.
 During business hours, there’s a live camera feed of the park, so you can see how busy the space is and check in on your puppy’s friends before you even show up.

-The park is $20 for a one-hour visit or $75 for six visits for non-members.
-Members can choose to spend $70 per month for unlimited visits or $50 per month for five visits.
-The pool is $47 for a swim or $215 for five swims for non-members.
-Members can pay $70 per month for two swims of $120 per month for four swims.
+The park is $20 for a one-hour visit or $60 for four visits for non-members.
+Members can choose to spend $70 per month for unlimited visits or $40 per month for five visits.
+The pool is $47 for a swim or $130 for three swims for non-members.
+Members can pay $35 for one swim or $70 per month for two swims.

 Dogwood Play Park — Seattle, Washington